gustavooferreira/wcrawler/README.md

 wcrawler explore https://example.com -d 8 -w 5 -t 6 -o /tmp/result.json
 ```

 This command will then generate an HTML file with a graph view of the data collected and load it onto the default web browser.
+Only try to visualize the graph if you have specified the `-m` option!
+It's going to be the wrong graph, but it's going to look nice!

 ```
 wcrawler view -i /tmp/result.json
 ```

+---

+# Considerations

+Here I'm going to discuss the design decisions and a few caveats, but only when I'm actually done with the project.

+Still have a few more things to do like:

+- Show last 10 errors in the CLI while crawling
+- Make output more colorful
+- Docs, docs and more docs
+- Increase coverage and run some benchmarks (I'm pretty sure I can speed up some parts and reduce allocations, even though this program is I/O bound more than anything else so won't benefit much from these optimizations, but practice is practice)
+- Add golangci-lint to travis-ci (cos it's quite nice)
+- Add logic to fetch websites robots.txt file and adhere to whatever it's in there.
+At the moment we are just crawling everything (feeling like an outlaw here at the minute)

 ---